Vintage Reports, Years: 1999

 James Mobbs, spokesman for Hastings River Vignerons, said good growing conditions throughout the season had led to a small increase in yields.
 Poor weather during vintage, with prolonged wet conditions, meant that many growers reported increased rots in fruit and reduced sugar content, especially mid-season.
 ‘Those reds picked either early or late in the season […]

-1999 vintage report for Great Southern (Western Australia)
+1999 vintage report for Adelaide Hills (South Australia)

 1999 vintage report for Cowra (New South Wales)